Alexander Freer

 Research summary

-• Literary theory, 18th century to present
+• Literary criticism and theory, 18th century to present

 • Economics and literature